epsalom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches the current user to the user betty
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users